 Students will elect this course as a first phase to Computer Project CP 303.
 During this course a student selects a project which is either provided by an industrial sponsor or chosen by the student.
 The selections are made with the guidance and approval of the instructor.
 The student will meet with the sponsor to initiate the project and then will write a specification to define the project.
-(Prerequisite: CP 107 and Corequisites: CP 235 and CP 260; or permission of the instructor.)
+(Prerequisite: CP 107 and Corequisites: CP 235 and CP 260; or permission of department head of Computer Engineering Technology)

-CP 303 Computer Project 1-4-3
+CP 303 Computer Project

 The student will complete the project defined in CP 301 while maintaining logbook documentation, providing the advisor with progress reports.
 In addition, a formal oral presentation describing the project and a demonstration is required.
-(Prerequisites: CP 301 during the preceding semester, CP 107, CP 235 and CP 260; or permission of the instructor.
+(Prerequisites: CP 301 during the preceding semester, CP 107, CP 235 and CP 260; or permission of the department head of Computer Engineering Technology.
 Strongly recommend having previously taken or to be concurrently taking CP 222, CP 240 and CP 252.)